 It keeps you from having to restrict yourself when apps and services give you the option of putting in your phone number, or even when they require you to add a phone number for notifications or two-factor authentication.
-And that’s because you can use this burner app number instead of your personal one.
+And that’s because you can use this burner app number instead of your one.

 Avoid Giving Out Your Phone Number

 As I previously mentioned, our phones and phone numbers are connected to our other accounts and information in numerous ways.
-And that means that the more often we give out our phone numbers or connect them to another account or service, we open ourselves up to a little more possibility for danger and risk.
+And that means that the more often we give out our phone numbers or connect them to another account or service, the we open ourselves up to a little more possibilities for danger and risk.

 Don’t Give Your Number to People You Don’t Trust

 Especially if you’re only meeting someone for the first time, or if you just don’t want to give out your number to someone, it’s best to avoid giving it to them for the sake of your phone’s overall privacy and protection.

 That means, unless you can confidently say that you trust someone, like close friends or immediate family members, you can choose to connect with others differently.
 You can even make the decision that you don’t want to connect at all.